exercism/cpp/concepts/ranged-loops/introduction.md

 // Output: JIF
 ```

-This prevents accidental modification of `number` but will still make a copy with every side-effect from above.
+This prevents accidental modification of `part` but will still make a copy with every side-effect from above.

 ## Using References to Modify Elements